-Are you looking for some companionship, but finding it hard to meet people?
-Then online dating might be for you.
+In the run up to Valentine's Day, it's hard not to scrutinse your own love life (or lack thereof).
+If you're looking for romance, but finding it hard to meet people, then online dating might be for you.
 Putting yourself out there can be daunting, but one in five relationships in the UK now begin this way.
 If you need some help getting started, check out our online dating tips from Gransnetters who’ve found romance on the web, and have a look at our research on the best online dating sites for over 50s in the UK.

 Sign up to Gransnet now for more advice and tips for over 50s straight to your inbox...